 Each column is labelled by the name of the associated generalization operator.
 Line 1 reports the total number of correct answers.
 Lines 2 and 3 report the number of correct answers for safe and unsafe problems, respectively.
-Line 4 reports the number of tasks that timed out.
+Line 4 reports the number of verification tasks that timed out.
 As already mentioned, the VeriMAP system has produced neither incorrect answers nor errors.
 Line 5 reports the total time, including the time spent on tasks that timed out, taken to run the whole set of verification tasks.
 Line 6 reports the average time needed to produce a correct answer, that is, the total time (line 5) divided by the number of correct answers (line 1).
 Line 7 reports the total correct answer time, that is the total time taken for producing the correct answers, excluding the time spent on tasks that timed out.
-Lines 7.1-7.4 report the percentages of the total correct answer time taken to run the C2CLP module, the $Specialize{Remove}$ procedure, the $Specialize{Prop}$ procedure, and the SafetyTest procedure, respectively.
+Lines 7.1-7.4 report the percentages of the total correct answer time taken to run the C2CLP module, the Specialize{Remove} procedure, the Specialize{Prop} procedure, and the SafetyTest procedure, respectively.
 Line 8 reports the average correct answer time, that is, the total correct answer time (line 7) divided by the number of correct answers (line 1).
-Line 9 reports the maximum number of iterations of the Iterated Specialization strategy that were needed, after the removal of the interpreter, for verifying the safety property of interest on the various programs.
-Line 10 reports the total number of predicate definitions introduced by the $Specialize{Prop}$ procedure during the sequence of iterations.
+Line 9 reports the maximum number of iterations of the Iterated Specialization strategy that were needed, after the removal of the interpreter, for verifying the safety property of interest on the individual programs.
+Line 10 reports the total number of predicate definitions introduced by the Specialize{Prop} procedure during the various iterations.

 The data presented in Table 2 show that polyvariance always gives better precision than monovariance.
-Indeed, the polyvariant generalization operator with convex hull $Gen{PH}$ achieves the best precision (it provides the correct answer for 85.65% of 216 programs of our benchmark), followed by the polyvariant generalization operator without convex hull $Gen_P$ (73.61%).
-(For this reason in Table 1 we have compared the other verification systems against VeriMAP $(Gen{PH})$ .)
+Indeed, the polyvariant generalization operator with convex hull Gen{PH} achieves the best precision (it provides the correct answer for 85.65% of 216 programs of our benchmark), followed by the polyvariant generalization operator without convex hull Gen_P (73.61%).
+(For this reason in Table 1 we have compared the other verification systems against VeriMAP(Gen{PH}).)
 As already mentioned, polyvariant generalization may introduce more than one definition for each program point, which means that the Specialize procedure yields a more precise abstraction of the program to be verified and, consequently, it may increase the effectiveness of the safety test.
 The increase of precision obtained by using polyvariant operators rather than monovariant ones is particularly evident when proving unsafe programs (the precision is increased of about 100%, from 15 to 29-31).

 On the other hand, monovariant operators enjoy the best trade-off between precision and average correct answer time.
-For example, when considering the average correct answer time, the $Gen_M$ operator, despite the significant loss of precision (about 20%, from 159 to 128) with respect to its polyvariant counterpart $Gen_P$ , is about 140% faster (3.25 seconds versus 7.88 seconds), when we consider the average correct answer time.
+For example, when considering the average correct answer time, the Gen_M operator, despite the significant loss of precision (about 20%, from 159 to 128) with respect to its polyvariant counterpart Gen_P , is about 2.4 times faster (3.25 seconds versus 7.88 seconds), when we consider the average correct answer time.

-The good performance of monovariant operators is also justified by the much smaller number of definitions (about one tenth) introduced by the $Specialize{Prop}$ procedure with respect to those introduced in the case of polyvariant
+The good performance of monovariant operators is also justified by the much smaller number of definitions (about